January 11 & 12, 2019

 Grieg - Peer Gynt Suites No. 1 and 2

-Back by popular demand from the pivotal program that brought together Alain Trudel and the TSO, Grammy-winning violinist Augustin Hadelich returns to the Peristyle stage and reunites with our new Music Director in this program inspired by the icy landscape of Northern Europe.
+Back by popular demand from the pivotal program that brought together Alain Trudel and the TSO, Grammy-winning violinist Augustin Hadelich returns to the Peristyle stage to perform Sibelius’ breathtaking Violin Concerto inspired by the icy landscape of Northern Europe.

 Please contact the Box Office at 419.246.8000 for information on child/student ticket pricing.